dtuait/pwned-proxy/README.md

 On first start the application will create a `.env` file with random values for the required secrets if none exists.
-You can customise these settings by creating your own `.env` based on `./env.dev.example` or `./env.prod.example`.
+You can customise these settings by creating your own `.env` based on `./env.example`.
 A helper script is provided to generate the necessary files automatically:

 ```bash